(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 The inner mucoid layer allows tears to flow smoothly; it also traps and binds material together making it easier to clear from the eye.

 There are quite a few possible causes of dog dry eye.
 One common cause is due to an autoimmune problem.
 The dog's immune T cells attack the tear-producing cells and prevent them from producing tears.

 Other causes of dry eye in dogs include:

-Dog breeds that are predisposed to dry eye include:
+Some dog breeds are predisposed to dry eye.
+They include:

 If you notice any of the following symptoms in your dog, he may have dry eye.
 Be sure to go to your veterinarian for an eye exam.
 Failing to treat dry eye may lead to partial or complete blindness.

 Natural home remedies include the use of herbs, homeopathy, and nutritional supplements to treat this eye condition.
 Many dog parents have reported positive results using homeopathic remedies.

 However, since dry eye in dogs is a chronic eye problem, homeopathic remedies is best used under the supervision of a holistic vet.

 The following remedies can be safely used in conjunction with other treatments to help speed up recovery of this eye condition.

 One simple way to help lubricate your dog's eyes is to use cod liver oil.
 Place one to two drops directly in the eye daily.
 Also, feed orally about one-eighth teaspoon per ten pounds of body weight daily.